sparkflows/sparkflows-docs/docs/quick-start/00-create-application.rst

-Step 1: Create New Application
+Step 1: Create an Application
 =================

 From the landing page of Fire Insights, click on New Application to create your new Application.